Dries Buytaert

 Installing Drupal CMS (or Drupal Starshot) using DDEV

-DDEV is an Open Source development environment that makes it easy to setup Drupal on your computer.
-It handles all the complex configuration by providing pre-configured Docker containers for your web server, database, and other services.
+We will use DDEV to setup and run Drupal on your computer.
+DDEV handles all the complex configuration by providing pre-configured Docker containers for your web server, database, and other services.

 $ git clone https://git.drupalcode.org/project/drupal_cms.git

-This command fetches the latest version of Drupal CMS from the official repository and saves it in the drupal_cms
+This command fetches the latest version of Drupal CMS from the official Git repository and saves it in the drupal_cms directory.

 $ ddev start